revakovsky/RunningTracker/README.md

 - Discovering paired devices (phone and watch)
 - Share info and actions between paired devices by using Wearable Messaging Client
 - Ambient mode for the wearable device
+- Convention Gradle plugin for the testing
+- Sharable test utility in a multi-module project for Unit tests and Instrumented Integration tests
+- Unit and Instrumented Integration tests